ThapaRahul/shortest-path-triangle/README.md

 -	Indicate the order of your algorithm’s time efficiency based on the theoretical grounds.
 Justify your answer.

--	Run your algorithm on a sequence of n’s values to obtain a scatterplot like those in Section 2.6 of the textbook.
+-	Run your algorithm on a sequence of n’s values to obtain a scatterplot.
 Discuss whether your empirical data agree with your theoretical answer given above.

 -	Experiment with your program to find the largest value of n for which it can solve the problem in 1 minute on your computer.